Shao-Group/TENNIS/README.md

 Default: "tennis"

 `-p`, `--PctIn_threshold` : float
 A threshold in range [0, 1].
 Predicted isoforms with *PctIn* value lower than this threshold will be filtered out.
-If -p 0.0, all isoforms are retained.
+If `-p 0.0`, all isoforms are retained.
 Default: 0.5

 `-x`, `--exclude_group_size` : int